-How to connect 2 external monitors to a laptop docking station through Thunderbolt 3 or USB-C
+How to Connect 2 External Monitors to a Laptop Docking Station Through Thunderbolt 3 or 4, or USB-C

-If you own a modern laptop with Thunderbolt 3 ports, then you really have the ideal setup for multiple monitors.
-In fact, with Thunderbolt 3 there’s not much you need to do to use dual monitors, considering the fact that the Thunderbolt 3 specification natively supports up to two 4K monitors at 60Hz.
+If you own a modern laptop with Thunderbolt 3 or 4 ports, then you really have the ideal setup for multiple monitors.
+In fact, with the latest generations of Thunderbolt, there’s not much you need to do to use dual monitors, considering the fact that the Thunderbolt 3 specification natively supports up to two 4K monitors at 60Hz.
 Thanks to that, you can buy a dock that supports two monitors and simply plug your laptop and the monitors into the docking station.
 Note that some docks may only have one HDMI port or DisplayPort built into them – but you may still be able to connect a second display to your setup using a USB-C to HDMI cable / USB-C to DisplayPort Cable.